Alticonodon

 Alticonodon is a genus of extinct mammal from the Late Cretaceous of North America.
-It is the geologically youngest known eutriconodont, and is a fairly more specialised animal than earlier representatives of this clade.
+It is one of the geologically youngest known eutriconodonts, and is a fairly more specialised animal than earlier representatives of this clade.

 Description

 Alticonodon is currently a monotypic genus, represented exclusively by A. lindoei.
 It is known from the Milk River Formation deposits of the early Campanian of Alberta, Canada.
 It is known from two specimens: a dentary fragment bearing two molars, and an isolated lower last molar.

 Classification

+Alticonodon was named by Richard C. Fox in 1969 in the Upper Milk River Formation.
+It is only known from dentary fragments and the rest of the skeleton has not been found yet.

+Its name is derived from the Latin word "altus" (meaning "high"), and the suffix "conodon".
+Therefore, giving it the name Alticonodon.

 Alticonodon has been consistently recovered as a triconodontid, and more specifically as an alticonodontine, though the latter term may be redundant in relation to the rest of Triconodontidae.

 Biology

 Compared to earlier eutriconodonts, Alticonodon has molars better specialised for shearing.
 As eutriconodonts as a group had shearing molars due to their carnivorous habits, it can be inferred that Alticonodon was hypercarnivorous.

-This ecological speciation might have come due to competition with other mammals in the region, such as the various metatherians.
+This ecological specialisation might have come due to competition with other mammals in the region, such as the various metatherians.